 This happens because some of the energy used to drive current through the wires is converted to heat.

 Very thin wires experience more heating and the wires may burn out if they cannot sustain the current.
-This may be causal for the sound signals not to reaching the speakers or subwoofer.
+This may be the cause for the sound signals not reaching the speakers or subwoofer.

 A remedy for this is to ensure that all wire sizes correspond to the allowable quantity of current.